-- 39. A committee member who has not already spoken on the matter may orally move a motion that a vote should be taken immediately.
-This must be seconded. - 40.
-If the Chairman feels there has been sufficient discussion of the issue he may put the oral motion to the vote. - 41.
-If the vote is carried the motion or amendment will be put to the vote following closing remarks as set out in the rules of debate.
+- 34.39.
+A committee member who has not already spoken on the matter may orally move a motion that a vote should be taken immediately.
+This must be seconded. - 35.40.
+If the Chairman feels there has been sufficient discussion of the issue he may put the oral motion to the vote. - 36.41.
+If the vote is carried the motion or amendment will be put to the vote following closing remarks as set out in the rules of debateby the proposer of the motion or amendment.